deshanahan/DATA-690-NLP/README.md

 # DATA-690-NLP
-This repository will contain projects for the DATA-690 NLP class.
+This repository contains projects for the DATA-690 NLP class.
 Folders include Homework and the Final Project.